tjk30/mb-pipeline/protocols/2_primary_pcr.md

 - [ ] Seal plate with optical film.
 - [ ] Briefly spin down the plate (30 seconds at 1K rpm in bench-top centrifuge).
 - [ ] Run qPCR with cycling conditions from **Table 2**.
 - [ ] After qPCR run is done, transfer plates to -20˚C if processing is going to be paused.
 Otherwise, keep plates at 4˚C.
+- [ ] Inspect qPCR curves and/or run 5 ul on an agarose gel or E-gel to confirm amplification.

 **Table 1.
 Primary PCR Master Mix**
 Component	| 1 Rxn (µL) | 100 Rxns (µL)